 To learn more about Russia’s rich cultural history, all you need to do is look around.
 Russian architecture, from its signature onion dome rooftops to red-brick kremlins, tells a thousand tales about the nation’s past.

 Russian architecture is still relatively unknown in the West, with most travellers flocking to the Kremlin in Moscow or the St. Isaacs Cathedral in St. Petersburg when in Russia.
-However, the landmarks of Russia’s major cities, while not worth missing, do not even begin to scratch the surface of the country’s rich history.
+However, the landmarks of Russia’s major cities do not even begin to scratch the surface of the country’s rich history.

 Pechersky Ascension Monastery founded in the 14th century, this monastery became the spiritual and religious centre of the Principality of Suzdal and Nizhny Novgorod.
 Surrounded by a red brick wall, the monastery resembles a traditional Russian Kremlin.

 A pivotal development during the 1500s was the introduction of tented roofs into brick architecture.
 This design is thought to have originated in northern Russia where the design was successful in preventing snow from accumulating on wooden pitches and huts.

 The Ascension Church in Kolomenskoe is one of the first tent brick churches to have been constructed.
 It is suggested that the uniqueness of this style, which is unfound in other Orthodox countries, is indicative of the Russian desire to distinguish themselves from Byzantine influence.
 Some key examples of this architecture can be found in the Church of St John the Baptists in Kolomenskoye and the famous Saint Basil’s Cathedral in Red Square, built in 1561.

 In times of financial devastation, the church and state were bankrupt and unable to finance large construction works.
 During this time, wealthy merchants in Yaroslavl stepped in and built many large cathedral style churches, often with five cupolas surrounded by bell towers and aisles.